bolt/docs/docs/templating/content-search.md

 search_results_records: 10
 ```

-In the template you have access to three variables:
+In the template you have access to two variables:

   - **records** - the search result records
   - **searchTerm** - the sanitized search query